THE THREE AREAS OF THE SURF ZONE

-When looking out to sea you are faced with three sections of ocean in front of you.
-White water waves, the Impact Zone and the Outback.
+When looking out to sea you are faced with three sections of the ocean in front of you.
+Whitewater waves, the Impact Zone and the Outback.

 Surfing and navigating your way through these distinct sections can be difficult for those not understanding the cycle and role that each section plays.

-The White Water - This area is where your fledgling surfing days begin.
-White water waves are the first waves that you will notice when looking out to sea and typically are the first waves you will catch when learning to surf.
+The White Water – This area is where your fledgeling surfing days begin.
+Whitewater waves are the first waves that you will notice when looking out to sea and typically are the first waves you will catch when learning to surf.

 These aerated white water waves result from larger waves breaking further out to sea and provide consistent, uniform lines of water perfect for getting to grips with the basics of board control, popping up and basic steering.